resource/backbone.rebar/README.md

 # Examples

-The examples can be run as a local node server which requires node and npm.
+The examples can be run as a local node server which requires node and npm or can be found online [here](http://resource.github.io/backbone.rebar/examples/).

 ### Run